Understanding Eisenmenger Syndrome: Causes, Symptoms, and Treatment Options

 • Joint swelling (gout)

-Eisenmenger syndrome can also affect the body's production of red blood cells, leading to abnormal blood clotting or excessive bleeding.
+Eisenmenger syndrome can also affect the body's production of red blood cells and platelets, leading to abnormal blood clotting or excessive bleeding.

 Diagnosing Eisenmenger Syndrome